hiveeyes/beradio/doc/source/beradio.rst

 Fragmentation and Reassembly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Fragmentation an the node-side, which takes care of the maximum payload size an build the Bencoded message.
+Fragmentation an the node-side, which takes care of the maximum payload size and build the Bencoded message.

 Scheduler
 ~~~~~~~~~